apollographql/apollo-server/docs/source/schemas/organization.md

 <h2 id="descriptions">Documenting your Schema</h2>

-GraphiQL has built-in support for displaying docstrings with markdown syntax.
+GraphQL Playground has built-in support for displaying docstrings with markdown syntax.
 This schema includes docstrings for types, fields and arguments.

 ```graphql
 """